The Apprentice (British TV series) series 8

-The eighth series of British reality television series The Apprentice (UK) was broadcast in the UK on BBC One, from 21 March to 3 June 2012.
+The eighth series of British reality television series The Apprentice was broadcast in the UK on BBC One, from 21 March to 3 June 2012.
 While only one minor change was made to the format of the first task, the general format of the programme itself remained virtually unchanged for this series.
 Alongside the standard twelve episodes, two specials were aired alongside this series – "The Final Five" on 29 May, and "Why I Fired Them" on 2 June.
 Sixteen candidates took part in the eighth series, with Ricky Martin becoming the overall winner.
 Excluding specials, the series averaged around 7.35 million viewers during its broadcast.

 Series overview

-Applications for the eighth series began towards the final episodes of the previous series, with auditions, interviews and assessments made in July 2011.
-Once the sixteen candidates for the final line-up were selected and notified, production began in Autumn of that year.
-Prior to the candidates starting their first task, the production staff and Alan Sugar opted for a minor change in the format of the first task, allowing candidates to view and use their accommodation before beginning the process – up until this series, candidates never used, let alone viewed their accommodations, until after the first task and the resulting boardroom scenes.
-In the first task, the men formed under the team name of Phoenix, while the women formed under the team name of Sterling.
+Applications for the eighth series opened while series seven was still on the air, with auditions, interviews and pre-production assessments taking place in July 2011, and production beginning in autumn of that year.
+Prior to the candidates starting their first task, there was a minor change in the format, whereby candidates were able to settle into their accommodation before beginning the process – up until this series, candidates were not permitted to settle in until after the first task and the resulting boardroom scenes.
+This series' team names were Phoenix and Sterling.

-Of those who took part, Ricky Martin would become the eventual winner, and go on to use Sugar's investment to set up a scientific recruitment company, Hyper Recruitment Solutions (HRS), on 23 October 2012.
-He would later be invited back to help as an interviewer for the tenth series.
-Nick Holzherr, who would lose out in the final, would later go on to raise £1 million to invest in a new online business, "Whisk", and became a success story with what he learned from his participation in the programme.
+Of those who took part, Ricky Martin would become the eventual winner, and went on to use Sugar's investment to set up a scientific recruitment company, Hyper Recruitment Solutions (HRS), on 23 October 2012.
+He would later be invited back as an interviewer for the tenth series.
+Series runner-up, Nick Holzherr, would later go on to raise £1 million to invest in a new online business, "Whisk", crediting his success with what he learned while participating in the programme.